-Registration occurs in several ways - walk-in, mail-in, fax, or online for some designated courses.
+Registration occurs in several ways - walk-in, mailin, fax, or online for some designated courses.
 All courses require preregistration indicated in course publicity.
 Interested students are encouraged to seek information about a particular course via the telephone or by visiting the college website.
 A minimum number of participants may be required before a class can be offered or continued.
 Pitt Community College has the right to place students in appropriate levels of training as deemed necessary by the College.
 For further information, call (252) 493-7388.
-The basic registration fee charged for a Continuing Education and Workforce Development Division continuing education course is the occupational extension fee established by the North Carolina General Assembly.
-Deviation from the basic registration fee may be mandated by state statute for individuals and/or groups by the source of funding and self-supported course requirements.
-Only American currency is acceptable for payment of tuition, fees, and other expenses.